•

 A little history of the Rickreall Event Hall

 When we bought this old school it was very run down.
-There were holes in the gym ceiling, badly rotten floors by the entry doors, the roof was leaking, some of the electric wiring was really messed up.
+There were holes in the gym ceiling, badly rotten floors by the entry doors, the roof was leaking, and some of the electric wiring was really messed up.
 The old boiler system that heated the building was very costly to run.
 We have done so many updates trying to preserve this beautiful old building.

-New roof, ceilings, windows, siding, flooring in some of the rooms, just goes on and on.
+New roof, ceilings, windows, siding, flooring in most of the rooms, just goes on and on.
 The poor old thing was neglected, with a bit of love and a lot of elbow grease, not to mention family and friends help, it is now a beautiful venue.

 REH use to host the Rickreall Christmas Pageant every year even after we purchased the building, but sadly they have retired, it ran 75 years and was a tradition for a very long time.